 David’s Dumpling King

-Nestled inside the international food mecca that is Coventry Village, is David the Dumpling King.
+Nestled inside the international food mecca that is Coventry Village you can find David the Dumpling King.
 How prestigious!
-This hole-in-the-wall is serving up some of the best value dumplings in Perth – for $11 you can walk away with 15 generously sized pan-fried dumplings, filled with your choice of pork, beef, chicken or veg.
+In spite of its regal name, this hole-in-the-wall is serving up some of the best value dumplings in Perth.
+Pick up a plate of 15 generously sized pan-fried dumplings, filled with your choice of pork, beef, chicken or veg – or grab some to cook up at home.
 What’s not to love?

 Coventry Village, 243-253 Walter Road West, Morley